Berryy2/Embedded-Drivers-Library/README.md

 ## 📚 Available Drivers
 - 🔌 **GPIO** – General Purpose I/O driver for pin/port control
 - ⌨️ **Keypad** – Matrix keypad scanning and input handling
 - 🖥️ **LCD** – HD44780-compatible character LCD driver
+- 🌡️ **LM35 Driver**: Temperature sensor driver using ADC to measure in °C.
+- 📸 **ICU Driver**: Input Capture Unit driver for edge timing and event measurement with use of the callback function.
+- 📡 **ADC** – Analog-to-Digital Converter driver for sensor interfacing
 - ⏱️ **Timer** – Timer0/1/2 drivers for delays, counters, and PWM  coming soon...
-- 📡 **ADC** – Analog-to-Digital Converter driver for sensor interfacing  coming soon...
 - ⚡ More drivers coming soon...

 ---